-In 2004, researchers found that powerlifters and Olympic weightlifters had much greater fast-twitch muscle-fiber development than bodybuilders.
+In 2004, researchers found that competitive powerlifters and Olympic weightlifters had much greater fast-twitch muscle-fiber development than bodybuilders.
 It's at least partially a question of programming.
 The traditional bodybuilding program focuses on the 8-12 repetition range with moderately heavy loads and 60-90 seconds of rest between sets.

-But it's also true that in the original study, bodybuilders still had larger overall muscle size.
+However, it's also true that the bodybuilders still had larger overall muscle size!
 This is because, unlike powerlifters, they had also drastically increased the size of their slow-twitch muscle fibers.
-Based on this research, it is clear that bodybuilders looking to maximize gains should incorporate heavy low-rep training sessions in addition to the traditional 8-12 repetition range for improved fast-twitch muscle fiber development, and thus greater growth.
+So no, I'm not advocating fast-twitch-only training.

 Fatigue Is Your Friend

 Along with intensity, fatigue is the second surefire way to increase fast-twitch muscle fiber recruitment.
 Your body's first impulse is to recruit slow-twitch fibers, but once you fatigue those fibers, it has to recruit fast-twitch fibers to do what is being asked of it.